Honestpuck/xworld2016/xworld2016-bash.md

 <div class="notes">
 A good start is to make Terminal look better.
 You can colorize the output with a profile and use a better font and bigger font size.
+I've included my favourite Terminal theme 'Solarized', and my favourite monospaced font, Input.
+You can customise Input if you go to it's web site.
 </div>

 ### Before We Begin